How to Be an Author: Lessons in Professionalism for a Writing Career

 Not only is it a way to keep your name out there and create content for your newsletter and social accounts (we’ll talk about that in a moment), but it’s a nice little affirmation.

-Pro tip: Publishing doesn’t have to mean getting your work traditionally published.
+Pro tip: Publishing doesn’t have to mean getting your work accepted by traditional publishing.
 You can self-publish or share your work through your website.

 The most successful writers today are hybrid authors, meaning they publish both traditionally and via self-publication.